suchitj2702/algo-irl-frontend/src/content/engineering-notes/distilling-intelligence.md

 ## Key Learnings & Best Practices

-After running 3+ months of experiments and processing 10K+ production inferences, here's what I learned.
+After running weeks of experiments and processing 10K+ production inferences, here's what I learned.

 #### Teacher Selection Matters a lot

 I tested GPT-5, Claude Sonnet 4, and Gemini 2.5 Pro using multi-dimensional evaluation rather than just overall scores.
-Claude Sonnet 4 outperformed GPT-5 for our structured output task with superior parsing quality (0.92 vs 0.84), better instruction-following consistency, and more reliable algorithmic preservation.
+Claude Sonnet 4 outperformed GPT-5 for the structured output task with superior parsing quality (0.92 vs 0.84), better instruction-following consistency, and more reliable algorithmic preservation.
 Always empirically test teacher models on your specific task.
 Marketing benchmarks don't predict your use case.

 #### Garbage in, garbage out